 The Instructor: Live Fire Training - Acquired Structure (2018) courses prepares an instructor to teach Fire Control 3: Live Fire Fighting (2018) using an acquired structure.
 This course provides the students an opportunity for learning the knowledge and demonstrating the skills for instructing fire fighters in locating, controlling, and extinguishing an interior structure fire using an acquired structure.
 Key learning areas include an overview of the Fire Control 3: Structural Fire Fighting course plan; an introduction to acquired structure live fire training; preburn planning; fire dynamics; set up and walk through; live fire training evolutions; and postburn procedures.
-This course is required for instructors if using an acquired structure to teach Fire Control 3: Live Fire Fighting (2018)
+This course is required for instructors using an acquired structure in addition to Instructor: Live Fire Training - Fixed Facility (2018).

-The new course plans have been developed based on NFPA 1001 Standard for Fire Fighter Professional Qualifications (2019), NFPA 1403: Standard on Live Fire Training Evolutions (2018); FIRESCOPE ICS 500, Structure Fire Operations (2015); FIRESCOPE ICS 910 Fire Fighter Incident Safety and Accountability Guidelines (2013); California Health and Safety Code 41801(b) and Cal/OSHA (Title 8 CCR 3395).
+The new course plans have been developed based on NFPA 1001: Standard for Fire Fighter Professional Qualifications (2019), NFPA 1403: Standard on Live Fire Training Evolutions (2018); FIRESCOPE ICS 500: Structure Fire Operations (2015); FIRESCOPE ICS 910: Fire Fighter Incident Safety and Accountability Guidelines (2013); California Health and Safety Code 41801(b) and Cal/OSHA (Title 8 CCR 3395).